FenyoLab/EC_codeximaging/docs/README_celesta.md

 # Guide to CELESTA

+All credit goes to the Plevritis Lab for this wonderful library!
+For more details, see https://github.com/plevritis-lab/CELESTA.

 ## Testing `celesta` environment

 See `README_celesta_env.md` for details on activating/setting up the `celesta` conda environment.
 Hopefully the one I've created on the shared lab miniconda works for everyone.